Will New AI Digital Replica Laws Lead to “Game Over” for Video Game Actors Strike? What Employers Need to Know

 Conclusion

-If you have questions about the ongoing video game actors strike, related regulations, or the latest developments in tech, reach out to your Fisher Phillips attorney, the authors of this Insight, or any attorney on our Technology Industry Practice Group.
+If you have questions about the ongoing video game actors strike, related regulations, or the latest developments in tech, reach out to your Fisher Phillips attorney, the authors of this Insight, or any attorney on our Technology Industry Group.
 We will continue to monitor the ongoing video game strike and the developing legal and regulatory landscape, so make sure you are subscribed to receive Technology Industry updates by signing up through the Fisher Phillips’ Insight system to get the most up-to-date information directly to your inbox.